Supasiti/03-password-generator/README.md

 The workflow for user looks like:

-    specify password length --> choose lowercase or not --> choose uppercase or not --> choose special characters or not --> choose numeric or not --> password is generated
+    choose password length --> choose lowercase or not --> choose uppercase or not --> choose special characters or not --> choose numeric or not --> password is generated

 To meet all the acceptance criteria above, the following design decisions were considered.